palkan/n_plus_one_control/README.md

 NPlusOneControl.backtrace_length = 1

 # Sometime queries could be too large to provide any meaningful insight.
-# You can configure an output length limit for quries in verbose mode by setting the follwing option
+# You can configure an output length limit for quries in verbose mode by setting the following option
 # NOTE: It could be specified via NPLUSONE_TRUNCATE env var
 NPlusOneControl.truncate_query_size = 100
 ```